-Survivor has been on the air for 10 years as of today, and to date, 301 people have participated in the series as contestants.
+Survivor has been on the air for more than 20 years, and more than 600 people participated in the series as contestants.
 While casting has turned to recruiting to find participants, many people, from Canadians to teenagers, repeat applicants to first-timers, are still desperate to be cast.

 - agree that the environment means subjecting oneself to risks including “severe mental stress.”